 • Instructions for administration and storage.

-• A parent or guardian must annually authorize an early learning provider to administer the following nonmedical items:
+• Non-medical cream/paste: A parent or guardian must annually authorize an early learning provider to moniter as a child self-applies the following:

 • Sunscreen;